 speaker

-I think the way to look at it, we don't break out EBDA per company, but I think what we said in the beginning of the year is that we will scale up UA to the extent possible.
-And I would actually be happy if we run it on a sort of zero percent margin almost, because that means that we have a great game that we can scale.
-I think what they are showing is they actually starting to be able to scale the company, which means that they can continue to ramp up UA very nicely, as you've seen also this quarter.
+I think the way to look at it, we don't break out EBITDA per company, but I think what we said in the beginning of the year is that we will scale up UA to the extent possible, and I would actually be happy if we run it on a sort of 0% margin almost, because that means that we have a great game that we can scale.
+I think what they are showing is they are actually starting to be able to scale the company, which means that they can continue to ramp up UA very nicely, as you've seen also this quarter.
 But they are also turning that into better sort of bottom line performance.
 But I don't want to say more than that.
-It's nothing that is going to move the needle for the group, but I think it is an important signal for them to show that you can drive growth on both ends.
+It's nothing that is going to move the needle for the group.
+But I think it is an important signal for them to show that you can drive growth on both ends.

 speaker